Story of Ted Weisgal and Leisure Learning Unlimited

 will save that for later.

-Gordon hired me to teach for the Class Factory, I had the idea to go work for Courses a la Carte as well.
+Almost immediately after Deborah hired me to teach for the Class Factory, I had the idea to go work for Courses a la Carte as well.

 Using the fact that I taught for the Class Factory as a reference, Courses a la Carte hired me on the spot.